bungeemonkee/Configgy/README.md

 ## Intro

 Configgy is the last .NET configuration library you'll ever need.
-It is designed to support configuration values coming from any source, with any kind of validation, and then expsoe it all as strong types - even complex types like lists, dictionaries, or general .NET objects.
+It is designed to support configuration values coming from any source, with any kind of validation, and then expose it all as strong types - even complex types like lists, dictionaries, or general .NET objects.

 ## Design